korayleigh/t3a2-a/README.md

 ### Wait staff

 Wait staff are the initial customer service contact for customers in the restaurant.
-After logging in, they will be able to view details of all orders, and can escalate an issue to a manager for remediation.
+After logging in, they will be able to view details of all orders, and can escalate any issues to a manager for remediation.

 ### Manager